TU Points of Pride

 Since joining Conference USA, TU athletic teams have won more conference championships than any other member school.
 Our student-athletes have earned conference championships in football, women's basketball, men's and women's tennis, softball, volleyball, men's and women's golf, and men's soccer.

 TU has joined the ranks of distinguished universities named Truman Honor Institutions.
 The award was presented by Louis Blair, executive secretary of the Truman Scholarship Foundation at the University's 2005 convocation.
-Since 1995, eight TU students have received Truman Scholarships.
+Since 1995, eleven TU students have received Truman Scholarships.

 The College of Arts and Sciences is home to five major journals including the James Joyce Quarterly, Nimrod International Journal of Poetry and Prose, Russian Studies in History, Tulsa Studies in Women's Literature and Lithic Technology.